Feferman–Vaught theorem: Consequences

-Feferman-Vaught theorem implies the decidability of Skolem arithmetic by viewing, via fundamental theorem of arithmetic, the structure natural numbers with multiplication as a generalized product (power) of Presburger arithmetic structures.
+The Feferman–Vaught theorem implies the decidability of Skolem arithmetic by viewing, via the fundamental theorem of arithmetic, the structure of natural numbers with multiplication as a generalized product (power) of Presburger arithmetic structures.

+Given an ultrafilter on the set of indices $I$, we can define a quotient structure on product elements, leading to the theorem of Jerzy Łoś that can be used to construct hyperreal numbers.